RimuTec/faker/README.md

 If you need support of have a suggest for improvement please file an issue at [https://github.com/RimuTec/Faker/issues](https://github.com/RimuTec/Faker/issues).
 Thank you!

 ## Reporting Bugs
-Although RimuTec.Faker has about 130 unit tests, it doesn't guarantee it's defect-free.
+Although RimuTec.Faker has about 140 unit tests, it doesn't guarantee the library is defect-free.
 To help making this library more valuable for other users as well please report all bugs at [https://github.com/RimuTec/Faker/issues](https://github.com/RimuTec/Faker/issues) ideally including steps to reproduce.
 We also consider pull requests (PR).
 Thank you!

 # Credits
 This project uses the yaml files from the [Ruby Faker gem](https://github.com/stympy/faker) under a MIT license.
 Thank you to all their contributors!